 The ICF provides the citizens of Rockwood, Rosser, Stonewall, Teulon and Woodlands with the opportunity to invest in the future of their community and region forever.

-The ICF pools gifts in a capital fund that remains perpetuity providing citizens with a means of permanently endowing their region and helping to shape its future.
+The ICF pools gifts in capital funds that remain in perpetuity providing citizens with a means of permanently endowing their region and helping to shape its future.
 Your gift is never “spent” or “used up”.

-Since incorporation in 1994, area residents have been instrumental in building a permanent endowment fund now worth over $1,200,000.
+Since incorporation in 1994, area residents have been instrumental in building permanent endowment funds now worth over $10,500,000.

 OUR MISSION STATEMENT: